-Members of the Western Washington Foundation's three giving societies enrich our campus community with their commitment to providing resources for students, staff, faculty, and scholars.
-They are the driving force behind the realization of Western’s mission and goals.
-Loyal donors ensure that we have the means to continue making a positive impact on our world through inclusive academic excellence and achievement.
+Members of the three giving societies of The Foundation for WWU & Alumni enrich our campus community with their commitment to providing resources for students, staff, faculty, and scholars.
+Donors and friends are the driving force behind the realization of WWU's mission and goals.
+Loyal donors ensure that we have the means to continue making a positive impact on our world through inclusive academic success and achievement.

 In order to acknowledge our donors’ exceptional generosity and the foundational role they play in supporting Western, we are committed to recognizing our giving society members.
-We honor them by providing exclusive opportunities such as invitations to special academic experiences, exclusive impact updates, member-only events sponsored by senior leaders on campus, campus parking privileges, and more.
+We honor them by providing invitations to special academic experiences, exclusive impact updates, member-only events sponsored by senior leaders on campus, campus parking privileges, and more.

-Western’s three fundamental giving societies are: President’s Society, 1893 Society, and Old Main Society.
+Western’s three fundamental giving societies are the President’s Society, 1893 Society, and Old Main Society.
 Each is designed to recognize a tiered level of donor commitment to the university.
 Every level is important, and every gift makes an impact.
-Our commitment to the loyal members of our giving societies is to share the power and significance of their impact in creative and meaningful ways.
+Our commitment to the loyal members of our giving societies is to celebrate the power and significance of their impact in creative and meaningful ways.

 Watch a video Mac Franks, Engineering ’22 created to share the impact this donor-funded building will have on his academic career.

-To learn more about becoming a member of the President’s Society contact Mitch Diaz, Associate Director of leadership Annual giving at firstname.lastname@example.org or (360) 650-2445
+To learn more about becoming a member of the President’s Society contact the Annual Giving office at email@example.com or (360) 650-3027.

-In 1893, New Whatcom Normal School was founded by the state and established in Bellingham (then called “New Whatcom”).
-Over the next century, the name morphed to Western Washington University.
+New Whatcom Normal School was founded by the state and established in Bellingham (then called “New Whatcom”) in 1893.
+Over the next century, the name changed several times, finally becoming Western Washington University.
 Several lifetimes of work and development went into making Western what it is today, and the 1893 Society recognizes donors for cumulative giving of $25,000 or more over a lifetime.

 Impact: 1893 Society Members are the changemakers who elevate our students’ capabilities.
 They provide funds in perpetuity that provide the resources our scholars use to build a brighter future for Washington, and the world.